 That’s when polar bears wake up from their hibernation and migrate almost right through Churchill to Hudson Bay, where they wait for the water to freeze, so they can walk across the ice to hunt for seals.

-Seeing polar bears in the wild in Churchill is a once-in-a-lifetime experience to tick off your Canada bucket list.
+Seeing wild polar bears in their natural habitat in Churchill is a once-in-a-lifetime unique experience to tick off your Canada bucket list.
 Most of the polar bear spotting occurs around Hudson Bay and on the tundra near the town, either from the safety of large tundra buggies or from a wildlife lodge.

 You get to see polar bears really close (like six feet away) and can shoot spectacular photos of them.
 The bears are used to the tundra buggies and lodges, and walk right up to them.